temporalio/documentation/docs-src/strongly-typed-errors/bad-schedule-activity-attributes.md

 This error indicates that there are missing or incorrect ScheduleActivity attributes.

-If you encounter this error, make sure that `StartToClostTimeout` and `ScheduleToCloseTimeout` are set.
+If you encounter this error, make sure that `StartToClostTimeout` or `ScheduleToCloseTimeout` are set.
 Restart the Worker that the Workflow and Activity are registered to.